adpthegreat/A-Lot-Of-Crust/send_sync_and_their_implementors/README.md

 # What is Send + Sync ?

-- used to represent thread safety at the type level
+- Used to represent thread safety at the type level

 - They are both marker traits <https://doc.rust-lang.org/std/marker/index.html> marker traits have no methods they are used to signify if a type meets or has a given property

 - auto traits - the compiler automatically impls the traits for you

-- all auto traits are marker traits but not all marker traits are auto traits
+- All auto traits are marker traits but not all marker traits are auto traits

-- primarily used in trait bounds
+- Primarily used in trait bounds

 ## Send

-its ok to pass this value to another thread , give up ownership to another thread - it can do whatever it wants , most types in general are Send eg a primitive like a number , boolean or string
+Its ok to pass this value to another thread, give up ownership to another thread - it can do whatever it wants, most types in general are `Send` eg a primitive like a number, boolean or string

 ### Types that are not Send

-- if it might violate some implicit assumptions or invariants that the type has eg `Rc` the atomically reference counted pointer,
+- if it might violate some implicit assumptions or invariants that the type has eg `Rc` the atomically reference counted pointer.

-- `MutexGuard` theres a requirement on OSs that the thread that gets the lock is the same thread that releases the lock (so it can't be `Send` obviously ) so its the guard not the mutex itself thats not `Send`, same thread that acquires the lock is the same thread that releases the lock
+- `MutexGuard` there's a requirement on OSs that the thread that gets the lock is the same thread that releases the lock (so it can't be `Send` obviously ) so its the guard not the mutex itself thats not `Send`, same thread that acquires the lock is the same thread that releases the lock

 - Check out the impl of `Mutex<T>` in tokio and the constraints on when its Send or not https://github.com/tokio-rs/tokio/blob/master/tokio/src/sync/mutex.rs#L255